Mayors Committee on Life Sciences

 Patient Courage Award Program

-The Mayors Committee on Life Sciences is pleased to announce the creation of the Patient Courage Award program, an initiative designed to highlight the many inspiring patients in New Jersey.
-We will recognize remarkable individuals who have triumphed over adversity despite difficulties due to a serious illness or chronic disease.
+In 2017, the Mayors Committee on Life Sciences launched the Patient Courage Award, an initiative designed to highlight the many inspiring patients in New Jersey.
+The program recognizes remarkable individuals who have triumphed over adversity despite difficulties due to a serious illness or chronic disease.
 All New Jersey mayors (not just members of the Committee) are invited to nominate patients from their municipalities who have positively impacted the lives of others through their attitude, actions and advocacy.
 The Committee will showcase these patients as extraordinary examples of courage, and give them and their families a platform to inspire and educate others about their experiences.

 Mayors Committee in the News